OfficeDev/Copilot-for-M365-Samples/samples/msgext-product-support-sso-ts/README.md

 ### Prepare and run project

 - Clone this repo and open the root folder in VSCode
-- In `env` folder copy the contents of `.env.sample` file and create a file with name `.env.local` and paste the contents to it.
+- In `env` folder copy the contents of `.env.local.sample` file and create a file with name `.env.local` and paste the contents to it.
-- In `env` folder copy the contents of `.env.sampleuser` file and create a file with name `.env.local.user` and paste the contents to it.
+- In `env` folder copy the contents of `.env.local.user.sample` file and create a file with name `.env.local.user` and paste the contents to it.
 - Update `AZURE_SUBSCRIPTION_ID` in file `.env.local` with the ID of the Azure subscription you created the resource group in.
 - Update `SPO_HOSTNAME` in file `.env.local`, replacing `<tenantname>` with the hostname of your SharePoint Online tenant.
 - Press <kbd>F5</kbd> and follow the prompts.